The London Ultra Low Emission Zone (ULEZ) means some older cars need to pay a fee to enter the capital. Here are all the details.

 How does the ULEZ work?

 Road signs at every entry point along the boundary will tell you that you’re crossing into the ULEZ, sitting alongside or below existing Congestion Charge signs.
-You can see a map of the zone below or use the
+Click to see the map of the current zone.